 Each written assignment (WA) should be thought of as a small writing project.
 Each written assignment grade is based 20% on format and 80% on content (see below).
-Each assignment must be typed and submitted via the SAKAI assignment tool (not email, not in a message) before 11pm on the due date.
-Late assignments (except WA#7) are accepted with a 50% penalty and only if submitted to SAKAI before the start of the next class.
-SAKAI will enforce this rigidly. to be excused from a missing/tardy homework assignment you must provide written documentation that is acceptable to the instructor.
-This written documentation must account for several days prior the due date. (official URI functions, and illness with a doctor's note, for example.)
+Each assignment must be typed and submitted via the SAKAI assignment tool (not email, not in a message) before 10pm on the due date.
+Late assignments are accepted with a 50% penalty but only if submitted to SAKAI before the start of the next class.
+SAKAI will time stamp all submission.
+To be excused from a missing/tardy homework assignment you must provide written documentation that is acceptable to the instructor.
+This written documentation must account for the two days prior the due date as well.
 Start on the written assignments early!
 Some students score significantly lower on the written assignments than on the tests.
-Often this is for failing to follow the format or for starting written assignments the night before they are due.
-These assignments will require a good deal of thinking.
-The specifics of some assignments will be provided to you via SAKAI.
+Often this is for failing to follow the format or for starting written assignments the day before they are due.
+These assignments will require a good deal of thinking and review of your notes and the text.
 Students handing in identical or near-identical writing assignments will split the homework grade.
 (If two students hand in near-identical work their grades will be halved, for example.)
 Please read the section on the Honor Code below.

-A perfect format grade for written assignments requires:
+A perfect format grade (20%) for written assignments requires: